Frequently Asked Questions

 32. How can I be more involved as a parent?

 We encourage parents to be involved in your child's development, activities and events through out the year.
 We offer plentiful events including holiday events, water days, picture days and Family Appreciation Days!
 Some ways to be more involved include: volunteering to play or assist in the classroom, stay up-to-date on current newsletters, bring family pictures, bring a snack for the class, talk with the teacher each day or assist with our gardens.
-We offer volunteer opportunities every week.

 33. When should I get on the waiting list?